-If an event occurs in the system where the V{CC} level supplied to the AT24C64D drops below the maximum V{POR} level specified, it is recommended that a full power cycle sequence be performed by first driving the V{CC} pin to GND, waiting at least the minimum t{POFF} time and then performing a new power-up sequence in compliance with the requirements defined in this section.
+If an event occurs in the system where the V{CC} level supplied to the AT24C64D drops below the maximum V{POR} level specified, it is recommended that a full power cycle sequence be performed.
+First, drive the V{CC} pin to GND, waiting at least the minimum t{POFF} time, and then perform a new power-up sequence in compliance with the requirements defined in this section.